Testing turbulent closure models with convection simulations: Results

 The DNS results $\ve{X}_{\rm DNS}$ for a slow and a rapid rotation case are compared with the corresponding closure results obtained with the derived model coefficients in Fig.~\ref{fig:lsvt}.
-At slow rotation the DNS and the closure results are visibly closer to each other than at fast rotation.
+At slow rotation the DNS and the closure results are visibly closer to each other than at rapid rotation.
 Further, the fit for small quantities like $\meanR_{xy,xz,yz}$ or $\meanF_{x,y}$ is significantly worse than for the large ones, like $\meanR_{zz}$, $\meanF_{z}$ or $\meanQ$.
-This is mainly because residuals of large quantities contribute stronger to the norm of the residual vector which is minimized by the least squares method.